torproject/onionbalance/docs/v2/installing_tor.rst

 to ensure you stay up to date with the latest Tor releases.

-The management server need to have its control port enabled to allow the OnionBalance daemon to talk to the Tor process.
+The management server need to have its control port enabled to allow the Onionbalance daemon to talk to the Tor process.
 This can be done by uncommenting the ``ControlPort`` option in your ``torrc`` configuration file.

 Alternatively you can replace your ``torrc`` file with the following